h4cc/awesome-elixir/README.md

 * [lru_cache](https://github.com/arago/lru_cache) - Simple LRU Cache, implemented with ets.
 * [stash](https://github.com/zackehh/stash) - A straightforward, fast, and user-friendly key/value store.

+## Chatting
+*Chatting via IRC, Slack, HipChat and other systems using Elixir.*

+* [cog](https://github.com/operable/cog) - Cog is an open chatops platform that gives you a secure, collaborative command line right in your chat window.

 ## Cloud Infrastructure and Management
 *Applications, tools and libraries for your own cloud service.*